Modernity and Autochthony: The Question of Land-Based Group Identity

 - Peter Geschiere

-- Professor of African Anthropology, University of Amsterdam, Anthropology and Sociology [ bio ]
+- Professor, University of Amsterdam, Sociology and Anthropology [ bio ]

 Peter Geschiere is Professor of African Anthropology at the University of Amsterdam, the Netherlands.
 He is a fellow of the Royal Netherlands Academy of Arts and Sciences (KNAW) and a member of the Academy of Sciences of Cameroon.
 In 2002, he was named "Distinguished Africanist of the year" by the US African Studies Association.
 His books include Perils of Belonging - Autochthony, Citizenship and Exclusion in Africa and Europe (University of Chicago 2009) and Witchcraft, Intimacy and Trust - Africa in Comparison (University of Chicago 2013).
 He has received grants from the Netherlands Organisation for Scientific Research (NWO), the Wenner-Gren Foundation, and other funding sources.
 Geschiere received his PhD in Social Sciences from the Free University, Amsterdam.